 Top cultural events in Corvo Island

-It’s not my place to say that these islanders are extremely religious, but I think it’s fair to say that they are devoted to organizing successful events.
-It’s not just about the religious side of it; it’s also about having fun, sharing food, and community life.
-The most famous event is on August 15th in honor of Our Lady of Miracles.
-It could be just another celebration of a religious icon, but this one comes with the bonus of a real pirate story.
+It would be just another celebration of a religious icon if this one didn’t come with the bonus of a real pirate story.
 In case you were thinking this was a dull and boring little island, nothing is ordinary in Corvo.

 Handmade wooden door locks and navy blue and white wool caps are the souvenirs that best represent the island.